securinets-enit/cat-the-flag2/Forensics/challenge2_cafe_connection/README.md

 Your handler slid a password across the desk: the one you pulled from the pastebin in Challenge 1.
 Inside the zip is the packet capture.

+Good hunting, agent.
+The coffee’s hot, the packets are hotter.

 > “Listen to the café, agent.
 Even coffee grinders whisper…” — Captain Gorjeni

 ## 🧩 Objective